SimplyRFiD Wave User Manual

 - RFID Pane - Found RFID tags will be listed in this pane.
 Found tags also show their current RSSI.

-This utility can search specific items in the inventory by typing the RFID value or the Name of the tag in the Search Bar.
-Once entered, the RFID Pane will show all of the search result.
+This utility can filter specific items by typing the RFID value or the Name or the SKU of the tag in the Search Bar.
+Once entered, the RFID Pane will filter the search result.

 Editing Item Information